Counselor Education

 CNS ED 6070 Psychopathology and Diagnosis: 3 semester hours

 Prerequisites: Graduate standing.
-This course examines the etiology, assessment, and diagnosis of mental disorders using contemporary diagnostic systems.
+Covers etiology, assessment and diagnosis of mental disorders using contemporary diagnostic systems.
 Course topics and assignments address the dynamics of adjustment and treatment implications for counselors, school psychologists, and other professionals.

 CNS ED 6200 Foundations of School Counseling: 3 semester hours